Home β€Ί Logistics β€Ί Road Freight

 The eFTI deadline

 eFTI becomes mandatory 9 July 2027.
 All EU authorities must accept electronic freight data via certified platforms.
 Platforms that integrate identity now will be eFTI-ready.
-Those that wait will scramble. eFTI readiness is a competitive advantage today.
-It becomes a legal requirement in 15 months.

-From driver verification to fleet-wide batch signing — what your platform needs today, and the capabilities that set you apart tomorrow.
+From driver verification to fleet-wide batch signing β€” what your platform needs today, and the capabilities that set you apart tomorrow.

 Driver Identity

-Identity Verification · Authentication
+Identity Verification Β· Authentication

 Company & Carrier Identity